Former police chief’s murder appeal partially upheld

 The case will not lie down: after an initial failed appeal against the verdict, last year, this time Erwin Sperisen has had more success.

 The Swiss Federal Court, citing “arbitrary” and “incomplete” proof, has partially upheld Sperisen’s appeal, and ordered a retrial of the dual Swiss-Guatemalan citizen.
+However, he will remain in prison while awaiting the next court case, it was later confirmed.

 The case for which he was found guilty involved the killing of seven prisoners in Guatemala in 2006, when Sperisen was head of the country’s police forces.
 According to the verdict of the Geneva court, in 2014, Sperisen planned and participated in the killings, which took place during a police operation to regain control of the Pavón prison.